-The fair value of the financial asset at FVTOCI is determined based on the valuation performed by an independent professional valuer appointed by the Group who has adopted the Guideline Publicly-traded Comparable Method under the market approach.
+The fair value of the financial asset at FVTOCI is determined based on the valuation performed by an independent professional valuer appointed by the Group who has adopted the Prior Transaction Method under the market approach.
 Significant judgement is required to ascertain the appropriateness of the assumptions made on valuation of the financial asset at FVTOCI in determining its fair value.
+The change in the accounting estimate method during the current financial year is considered to be the most appropriate in view of the recent transacted price at arm-length by an unrelated investor in Sunrise which is in line with the current international valuation standards.
 The events leading to the outcome of the effect on the valuation may have possible impact on the changes to the valuation of the financial asset at FVTOCI.
+The investment is recorded as financial asset at FVTOCI in the statement of financial position.
+The carrying amount of the financial asset at FVTOCI is disclosed in Note 5.

-A 5% change in DLOM would result in the following changes to the fair values of the financial asset at FVTOCI:
+As disclosed in Note 39, a 5% change in the transacted price would result in the increase/decrease to the fair values of the financial asset at FVTOCI by approximately US\$489,000 (2021: US\$491,000).